OpenNefia/Planning/Text/0001-dialog-system.md

 - ON/Lua has [its own dialog system](https://github.com/Ruin0x11/OpenNefia/blob/develop/src/mod/elona_sys/dialog/api/Dialog.lua), although the amount of magic is uses owing to dynamic typing is significant, leading to a lack of maintainability.
   + Its [node format](https://github.com/Ruin0x11/OpenNefia/blob/develop/src/mod/elona/data/dialog/unique/lomias.lua) opts for putting the locale keys inline with the rest of the definition, instead of having text lines of text intuited based on the number of entries in the array-like part of the locale table.
 I found this too verbose, and it also forced all translations to have the same number of lines for each node, even if that were impractical.
   + The system of defining logic inline as callbacks worked well at the time, but this was only practical because of dynamic typing and the definition system being part of a Turing-complete language instead of a data serialization format like YAML.
   + There were several different ways of defining nodes based on how the data was shaped.
 One example is the ability to have `text` fields defined as single strings or functions that returned strings instead of just lists.
-This was changed in this proposal to reduce confusion and provide just a fwe blessed ways of defining things.
+This was changed in this proposal to reduce confusion and provide just a few blessed ways of defining things.
 - C:DDA has a dialog system implemented in JSON, but the node types they offer are hardcoded.
 - [Ink](https://www.inklestudios.com/ink/) is a specialized language for this purpose.
 However, its implementation is too general for a project with specific needs like OpenNefia, and it uses its own bespoke syntax.